Timmy-Bergkvist/Pralinorskan-app/README.md

 #### Features Left to Implement

-- Delete customer information button.
+- TDD, Test-driven development for all python files.

 - Contact page so the customer can send emails directly from the store.